-Our the Pacific Northwest vets understand that, for concerned pet parents, witnessing the symptoms of vestibular disease or 'old-dog syndrome' can be distressing.
+Our Everett vets understand that, for concerned pet parents, witnessing the symptoms of vestibular disease or 'old-dog syndrome' can be distressing.
 Today, we look at the symptoms of vestibular disease in dogs and how it is treated.

 What is vestibular disease?

 Canine idiopathic vestibular disease — also known as vestibular disease or old-dog syndrome — is a non-progressive balance disorder stemming from issues affecting the animal's vestibular system within the brain, inner ear and middle ear.
 Although this condition is most often seen in older dogs, it can affect any animal with a complex inner-ear system at any age, including dogs, cats and even humans.

 Because the vestibular system is responsible for controlling balance, dogs with vestibular disease will experience dizziness and have difficulty walking normally.
 The symptoms of vestibular disease tend to be most severe during the first 24 to 48 hours, with many dogs beginning to improve within 72 hours.